vmacarios/spring-demo-annotations/README.md

 If there are more than one implementation for the dependency, it should be specified by using the @Qualifier Annotation.\
 When autowiring by constructor the @Qualifier Annotation should be passed as parameter.

-Configuring the beans without a XML file can be done by creating a java class with @Configuration annotation.
+Configuring the beans without a XML file can be done by creating a java class with @Configuration annotation.\
-In the same file, use the @ComponentScan(package)[1] Call the application context by using AnnotationConfigApplicationContext in the main class.
+In the same file, use the @ComponentScan("package")[1]\
+Call the application context by using AnnotationConfigApplicationContext in the main class.\
 Use @PropertySource(file) if external values are required.

-[1] Instead of using @ComponentScan, the beans can be explicit defined with @Bean at the config class.
+[1] Instead of using @ComponentScan, the beans can be explicit defined with @Bean at the Config class.\
-In this case, the Implementation should be instantiated, returning the Interface in this case.
+In this case, the Implementation should be instantiated, and the return type should be the Interface.\
+See SportConf.java for more information.

 ### Bean Lifecycle